 Understand Your Rights

-Due to the instability that DACA recipients face, owning a nuanced understanding of your legal rights can alleviate the stress of unpredictable immigration law.
+Due to the instability that DACA recipients face, gaining a deep understanding of your legal rights can alleviate the stress of unpredictable immigration law.
 The U.S. Citizenship and Immigration Services offer up-to-date news regarding DACA on the legal front.
-Additionally, the Immigration Legal Resource Center is an invaluable resource for DACA recipients.
+Additionally, the Immigration Legal Resource Center is a vital resource for DACA recipients.

 For many, finding a community of individuals with shared experiences can help build friendships, emotional support, and connection with other DACA students.
-Additionally, student organizations can foster a sense of community, whether dedicated to activism or intramural sports.
+Student organizations can foster a sense of community, whether dedicated to activism or intramural sports.
 Reach out and get connected.

 Speak on It

-Nothing enriches the self quite like helping others.
+Helping others makes you feel good about yourself.
 In addition to lending a hand to other DACA students, consider finding organizations within your community that can benefit from volunteer workers.
-As an added bonus to helping yourself while helping others, volunteer work doesn’t look bad on a resume.
+As a bonus to helping yourself while helping others, volunteer work doesn’t look bad on a resume.

 5 Tips for Choosing Your College as an Undocumented Student